Hundreds of commuters evacuated from San Francisco area train

 The brake problem and evacuation caused delays of up to 30 minutes on a line connecting San Francisco with some of its eastern suburbs, the agency said.

-(Additional reporting by Cynthia Johnston in Las Vegas, Sharon Bernstein in Sacramento; Editing by Scott Malone, Maureen Bavdek and Gunna Dickson)
+(Reporting by Cynthia Johnston in Las Vegas, Sharon Bernstein in Sacramento and Laila Kearney in San Francisco.; Editing by Scott Malone, Gunna Dickson and Maureen Bavdek)